Abdul Wali Khan: Politics: 1958–1972

 By 1962, Ayub Khan introduced a new constitution and announced he would run in the next Presidential election.
-The opposition parties got united under the Combined Opposition Party alliance and fielded a joint candidate against Ayub Khan in the Presidential elections.
+The opposition parties united under the Combined Opposition Party alliance and fielded a joint candidate against Ayub Khan in the Presidential elections.
 As an opposition leader, Wali Khan supported the consensus candidate Fatima Jinnah, sister of Pakistan's founder Muhammad Ali Jinnah.
 Wali Khan assisted Fatima Jinnah in her election campaign and served as her election agent.

 The opposition's election campaign however proved a failure and Ayub Khan was re-elected in 1964, in part due to alleged vote rigging by the central government, and also because of divisions within the opposition.
 These divisions were particularly sharp between Wali Khan and National Awami Party President Maulana Bhashani, as the Pro-Mao Bhashani was alleged to have unofficially supported Ayub Khan because of the government's pro-China policy.

 These divisions came to the surface in 1967, when the National Awami Party formally split into Wali Khan and Bhashani factions.
 Wali Khan was elected President of his own faction of the National Awami Party in June 1968.
 In the same year, popular unrest broke out against Ayub Khan's rule in Pakistan, due to increasing corruption and inflation.
 Wali Khan, along with most of the opposition parties, including future Bangladeshi President Sheikh Mujibur Rahman and others, formed the Democratic Action Committee to negotiate with Ayub Khan for the restoration of democracy.

 Attempting to provide Ayub Khan with an honourable exit from power, negotiations between Ayub Khan and the opposition continued between 9 and 10 May 1969.
 However, despite a compromise agreement on some issues, it was alleged that the military leadership and its political allies did not want Ayub Khan to succeed.
 Wali Khan held a separate meeting with Ayub Khan on 11 May to convince him to compromise.
 Ayub refused, and shortly afterwards Ayub resigned under pressure from the military.